NotDarkn/ultradocs/docs/general-info.md

 - Separate arm binds are not required but recommended.<br/>

-- Using either **Variation 3** or the previous input variation is strongly suggested.
+- Using either **Variation 3** or previous variation input(s) is strongly suggested.
 Previous variation is input on release, so Variation 3 is considered better.<br/>

 - Having two slide buttons can help with slide clips, allowing you to mash faster and easier.